content-services/content-sources-backend/mk/README.md

 ├── meta-general.mk
 ├── plantuml.mk
 ├── printvars.mk            # print out variables
-├── private.mk.example      # Variable private example file (depends on the project) which
-                            # overrides environment variable
 ├── projectdir.mk           # Store at PROJECT_DIR the base directory for the repository
 ├── swag.mk
 └── variables.mk            # Default values to the project variables that has not been
-                            # overrided by the environment variables nor by the
+                            # overrided by the environment variables nor by configs/config.yaml
-                            # private.mk file
+                            # file
 ```

 ## Quickly usage